plone/documentation/adapt-and-extend/theming/resources.rst

     </records>

-The possible options of a bundle are:
+The possible options for a bundle are:

-- enabled: Enable of disable the bundle.
+- enabled: Enable or disable the bundle.

 - depends: Dependency on another bundle.

 - resources: List of resources that are included in this bundle.

 - compile: Compilation is necessary, if the bundle has any Less or RequireJS resources.
+Set to false, if compilation should not be done.
+Then this bundle can be combined with any other non-compilable bundles.

 - expression: Python expression for conditional inclusion.